 Turns out the scammer is wise after all …

-Two weeks after filing my counter-affidavit, I’m yet to be served any legal papers.
+Two weeks after filing my counter-affidavit, I have yet to be served any legal papers.
 So I’ve restored the disputed images in the original review.

 Case closed.